leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cornealinfection-symptoms_signs-cornearefractive_62
 - What are the complications of corneal infection?
+- Can I go blind if I have cornea infection
+- Can I see again if I have corneal infection
+- is corneal ulcer a hole in the eye
+- does corneal ulcer mean my eye has a tear
+- how bad can cornea infection get
+- is cornea infection bad
+- how bad can cornea ulcers get
 - What are the issues associated with corneal infection?
 - What problems can corneal infection lead to?
 - What are the implications of corneal infection?